HritamBrahmachari/Network-Intrusion-Detection-System/README.md

 ## Problem Statement

-[cite_start]The challenge was to create a robust network intrusion detection system (NIDS) using machine learning. [cite: 229] [cite_start]The system needed to be capable of analyzing network traffic data to distinguish between normal activity and various types of cyber-attacks. [cite: 229] [cite_start]The goal was to build a model that could effectively secure communication networks by providing an early warning of malicious activities. [cite: 230]
+The challenge was to create a robust network intrusion detection system (NIDS) using machine learning.The system needed to be capable of analyzing network traffic data to distinguish between normal activity and various types of cyber-attacks.The goal was to build a model that could effectively secure communication networks by providing an early warning of malicious activities.

-[cite_start]The mandatory technology for this project was the use of IBM Cloud lite services. [cite: 231]
+The mandatory technology for this project was the use of IBM Cloud lite services.

 ## Methodology: A No-Code Approach